An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Introduction

+\ed{Motivated by the numerical results of \cite{CP20}, we show that, for discrete-output \ac{BMS} channels,} the logarithm of required list size \ed{at each decoding stage concentrates around the mean for large block lengths using techniques similar to those for analyzing LDPC codes \cite{LMSS98,RU01}.
+Over the \ac{BEC}, we provide its \ac{p.m.f.} for modified \ac{RM} codes with several block lengths.
+Simulations illustrate the fact that, with increasing block lengths, the \acp{p.m.f.} concentrate around the estimated mean.}

 The paper is organized as follows.
 In Section \ref{sec:prelim}, we provide the preliminaries needed for the rest of the work.
 In Section \ref{sec:analysis}, we introduce the key quantities and use them to analyze the considered list decoders.
-The convergence properties are studied for general BMS channels as well as for the BEC in Section \ref{sec:concentration}.
-Numerical results are presented in Section \ref{sec:numerical} for the binary-input additive white Gaussian noise channel (biAWGNC) and the BEC.
+The convergence properties are studied for general \ac{BMS} channels as well as for the BEC in Section \ref{sec:concentration}.
+Numerical results are presented in Section \ref{sec:numerical} for the \ac{BIAWGN} channel and the BEC.
 Conclusions follow in Section \ref{sec:conc}.